 Your employer can offer health insurance to some employees but not others.
 If your company does offer group health insurance, the number of hours that you work determines whether or not you automatically qualify for affordable healthcare through your job.

-Full-Time Employees: You’ll need to be on the clock for an average of 30 hours per week to be considered a full-time employee who’s eligible for employer-sponsored health insurance.
-If you’re a seasonal worker, you must also expect to work for 120 days or more during the year to qualify as full-time.
+You’ll need to be on the clock for an average of 30 hours per week to be considered a full-time employee who’s eligible for employer-sponsored health insurance.
+If you’re a seasonal worker, you also must expect to work for 120 days or more during the year to qualify as full time.

-Part-Time Employees: If you work for fewer than 30 hours per week, your employer isn’t required to offer health insurance.
-Your job may still provide the option to buy health insurance if you work less than 30 hours per week, but the insurance they could offer doesn’t have to be affordable.
+If you work for fewer than 30 hours per week, your employer isn’t required to offer health insurance.
+Your job may still provide the option to buy health insurance if you work less than 30 hours per week, but what they could offer doesn’t have to be affordable.
 Part-time workers are still allowed to purchase insurance on their own with a tax credit.

 What Kind of Coverage Is Included in Employer Health Insurance?

-Employer-sponsored health insurance doesn’t have to cover the ten essential health benefits that the Affordable Care Act (a.k.a.
-Obamacare) requires for all individual insurance plans, but it probably will.
+Large Employer-sponsored health insurance (employers with more than 50 employees) do not have to cover the 10 essential health benefits that the Affordable Care Act (a.k.a.
+Obamacare) requires of all individual insurance plans, but it probably will.
 Individual plans are designed to mimic employer-based plans, so you can expect that common medical issues will be covered.

-Dependents: Your employer isn’t required to offer you a plan that will cover your family or dependents, even if they insure you.
+Your employer is required to offer you a plan that will cover your children (up to age 26), however, the can opt out of covering spouses.
 Additionally, if your child becomes pregnant, then they may lose coverage under your plan.

-HMO (health maintenance organization): In a health maintenance organization, one large company acts as both your insurer and healthcare provider.
+In a health maintenance organization, one large company acts as both your insurer and healthcare provider.
 You’ll have to choose a doctor to be your primary care provider (PCP) who can refer you to specialists.
-EPO and POS organizations work similarly, but have a few additional options to let you access out-of-network care.
+EPO and POS organizations work similarly but have a few additional options to let you access out-of-network care.

-HDHP (high-deductible health plan): Some employers offer a high-deductible health plan, in which you’ll have to spend a significant sum (the “high deductible”) during the year before your plan begins to share the cost of your care.
-However, the monthly premiums and copayments are typically lower as a result.
+Some employers offer a high-deductible health plan, in which you’ll have to spend a significant sum (the “high deductible”) during the year before your plan begins to share the cost of your care.

-HRA (health reimbursement arrangements): Health reimbursement arrangements are an increasingly common option for employers who wish to be uninvolved with health insurance.
-A company that uses an HRA will put money into an account that you can use for copayments, deductibles, and out-of-pocket costs.
-Employers with an HRA don’t provide health insurance, and instead send employees to buy insurance on their own.
+Health reimbursement arrangements are an increasingly common option for employers who don’t wish to be involved with health insurance.
+A company that uses an HRA will put money into an account that you can use for copayments, deductibles, and out-of-pocket costs or purchase individual health insurance.
+Employers with an HRA don’t provide health insurance, and instead, send employees to buy insurance on their own.

 Should You Get Health Insurance from Your Job?